-Tourism is a key economic sector in the European Union.
-It contributes 5% to EU GDP and accounts for 5.2% of the total labour force (some 9.7 million jobs).
-Considering the multiplier effect of tourism in other economic sectors, these figures become even higher, at 10% of GDP and 12% of total employment.
+2.1 Tourism is a key industry sector of the European Union.
+It contributes 5% to EU GDP and accounts for 5.2% of the total labour force (which equates to some 9.7 million jobs).
+When its close links with other economic sectors are taken into account, these figures become even higher as 10% of GDP and 12% of total employment.

-Tourism is one of the fastest growing and most resilient economic sectors.
 During the last fifty years, tourism has experienced continued expansion to become amongst the largest and fastest-growing economic sectors globally.
 International tourist arrivals worldwide are expected to increase by 3.3% per year between 2010 and 2030 to reach 1.8 billion by 2030.
-In Europe, arrivals grew by 5% in 2015 to reach 609 million, representing 51% of the world's total international tourist arrivals3.
+In Europe, arrivals grew by 3% in 2014 covering 51.4% of the total world tourist arrivals .